-Annals of the Missouri Botanical Garden contains papers focused primarily in systematic botany, with an emphasis on tropical botany.
+Annals of the Missouri Botanical Garden contains papers focused primarily in systematic botany and evolutionary biology.

 Anthropozoologica is a fast-track, interdisciplinary journal from the French Museum of Natural History, Paris, containing work on the deep relationship between man and animal from our origins to modern times.
 Articles are published in French and English.

 Applications in Plant Sciences (APPS), published by the Botanical Society of America, rapidly publishes new and innovative tools and protocols in all areas of the plant sciences, including genetics, structure, function, development, evolution, systematics, and ecology.

 Applied Vegetation Science publishes research on applied fields relevant to the human impact on vegetation, such as eutrophication and global change, conservation, management, restoration, and landscape planning.

 The Arabidopsis Book (TAB) is a publication launched in 2002 and supported by the American Society of Plant Biologists.
 TAB contains comprehensive information about a broad range of topics in research on Arabidopsis thaliana and related species.

 Arachnologische Mitteilungen, subtitled Arachnology Letters, is a rapidly-produced journal based in Germany which focuses on faunistics, ecology, and taxonomy of Arachnida (excl.
 Acari) in Central Europe.

 Arachnology focuses on all aspects of Arachnology (excluding Acarology), including discussions of arachnid biology and ecology, descriptions of new species, and information on recent discoveries.